How Oregon is importing the SEC to the Pac-12

 If you're going to compete with the best, you have to know what the best are like -- inside and out.
 So this spring, Cristobal and his staff went to Alabama and Georgia to take a deep dive into the DNA of two programs operating at the highest level in the sport to see how Oregon compared.

 Cristobal soaked up the practices, meetings and atmosphere with Nick Saban and Kirby Smart like a giant sponge.
-He studied the bodies, movement and speed of the SEC freaks littering Tuscaloosa and Athens, silently comparing them to the physical makeup of his own team.
+He studied the bodies, movement and speed of the SEC athletes in Tuscaloosa and Athens, silently comparing them to the physical makeup of his own team.

-Before Cristobal and his staff left southern soil, he came away with an exciting realization.
+Before Cristobal and his staff left Southern soil, he came away with an exciting realization.

-'We've closed the gap considerably," Cristobal said.
+"We've closed the gap considerably," Cristobal said.
 "We have gained so much ground toward what we want to be."

-Cristobal is on a mission to duplicate SEC-like success and development at Oregon, and he thinks the gap between Oregon and his southern counterparts is closing because he has taken a lot of what he learned from Saban and implemented it into his own program.
+Cristobal is on a mission to duplicate SEC-like success and development at Oregon, and he thinks the gap between Oregon and his Southern counterparts is closing because he has taken a lot of what he learned from Saban and implemented it into his own program.

-He's building from the trenches up, which really started when he signed 6-foot-6, 349-pound franchise left tackle Penei Sewell in 2018.
+He's building from the trenches up, which really started when he signed 6-foot-6, 349-pound left tackle Penei Sewell in 2018.
 Oregon also has moved to a more functional strength training program that balances strength, speed, agility and flexibility under former Georgia assistant strength coach Aaron Feld.

 The fantastically mustachioed Feld, who received a one-year contract extension through January 2021 and a salary bump from $200,000 to $310,000 for this year and next year, has been more technical than previous strength coaches, emphasizing workouts that prepare more for football movements than brute strength.
 It hasn't made workouts easier, as the Ducks actually lifted more this spring, hitting the weight room three to four times during practice weeks.